CANADA RESEARCH CHAIRS

 Sergey Krylov (Chemistry) – Tier 1 York Research Chair in Bioanalytical Chemistry

 Professor Krylov’s appointment supports the development of new technologies for understanding, diagnosing and treating cancer.
-As the director of the Centre for Research on Biomolecular Chemistry, Krylov’s lab will work collaboratively with hospitals, pharmaceutical companies and instrumentation companies on the development of personalized approaches to cancer medicine.
+Professor Krylov is the director of the Centre for Research on Biomolecular Interactions.
+His lab will work collaboratively with hospitals, pharmaceutical companies and instrumentation companies on the development of personalized approaches to cancer medicine.

 Sapna Sharma (Biology) – Tier II York Research Chair in Global Change Biology